jkberiksson/jkberiksson/README.md

 # Hi there! 👋

-I'm Jakob, a passionate frontend developer and web development enthusiast currently studying web development in my first year.
+I'm Jakob, a passionate web dev student currently in my first year.
 Welcome to my GitHub profile!

 ## About Me